EPO designated or elected

 Indeed:

-- the legitimate excuses that may allow restitutio in integrum (A122 EPC) relate to the acts of further processing (i.e., due care must relate to the acts that should have enabled further processing);
+• the legitimate reasons that may allow restitutio in integrum (A122 EPC) relate to the acts of further processing (i.e., due care must be exercised in relation to the acts that should have enabled further processing);

-- the legitimate excuses that may allow reinstatement under the PCT (R49.6 PCT) relate to the acts of entry into the national phase (i.e., due care must relate to the acts that should have enabled entry into the national phase).
+• the legitimate reasons that may allow reinstatement under the PCT (R49.6 PCT) relate to the acts of entry into the national phase (i.e., due care must be exercised in relation to the acts that should have enabled entry into the national phase).

 Designation fee